Infinite monkey theorem: Correspondence between strings and numbers

 In a simplification of the thought experiment, the monkey could have a typewriter with just two keys: 1 and 0.
 The infinitely long string thusly produced would correspond to the binary digits of a particular real number between 0 and 1.
 A countably infinite set of possible strings end in infinite repetitions, which means the corresponding real number is rational.
 Examples include the strings corresponding to one-third (010101...), five-sixths (11010101...) and five-eighths (1010000...).
 Only a subset of such real number strings (albeit a countably infinite subset) contains the entirety of Hamlet (assuming that the text is subjected to a numerical encoding, such as ASCII).

-Meanwhile, there is an uncountably infinite set of strings which do not end in such repetition; these correspond to the irrational numbers.
-These can be sorted into two uncountably infinite subsets: those which contain Hamlet and those which do not.
-However, the "largest" subset of all the real numbers are those which not only contain Hamlet, but which contain every other possible string of any length, and with equal distribution of such strings.
+Meanwhile, there is an uncountably infinite set of strings that do not end in such repetition; these correspond to the irrational numbers.
+These can be sorted into two uncountably infinite subsets: those that contain Hamlet and those that do not.
+However, the "largest" subset of all the real numbers is that which not only contains Hamlet, but that also contains every other possible string of any length, and with equal distribution of such strings.
 These irrational numbers are called normal.
 Because almost all numbers are normal, almost all possible strings contain all possible finite substrings.
 Hence, the probability of the monkey typing a normal number is 1.
 The same principles apply regardless of the number of keys from which the monkey can choose; a 90-key keyboard can be seen as a generator of numbers written in base 90.